dkosmari/sdl2xx/README.md

 # SDL2XX - A modern C++ wrapper for SDL2

-This library is a modern C++ wrapper for SDL2.
+SDL2XX is a modern C++ wrapper for SDL2.
 Currently the target is C++23.

+It's licensed under the Zlib license (same as SDL2).

 > Note: this is still a work in progress.